In this guide you'll find information including:

 To top up your prepayment meter, you will need to:

-You may need to press and hold the A button on your meter for gas
+You may need to press and hold the A button on your gas meter.

 Keep receipts for any gas or electricity credit you buy, in case the credit fails to appear in your account and you need to ask for a refund.

-You can get a replacement from your energy company, but they may charge you so you should try to keep your prepayment key or card safe.
+You can get a replacement key or card from your energy company, but they may charge you so you should try to keep your prepayment key or card safe.

-You may have to collect your replacement key from your local PayPoint shop, or your supplier may post it so check this when you call.
+You may have to collect your replacement key from your local PayPoint shop, or your supplier may post it to you, so check when you call.

-If you have forgotten to top up your meter, you can activate your emergency credit so you can still use your gas or electricity.
+If you’ve forgotten to top up your meter, you can activate your emergency credit so you can still use your gas or electricity.

 If you fail to pay back your emergency credit, you could lose service until it has been repaid.

-You will need to get a new prepayment key because it is linked to your energy account rather than your home.
+You will need to get a new prepayment key because your current key is linked to your energy account rather than your home.

-You should throw away your prepayment key for your old home once you have moved, to prevent your credit being used by the new occupants.
+You should securely dispose of your prepayment key for your old home once you have moved, to prevent your credit being used by the new occupants.